 I had a coffee chat last week with the Chief Information Officer (CIO) of an ASX100 manufacturing company.
-In a very traditional and process-driven organisation she wants her team to lead cross-functional innovation initiatives and has introduced hack days to initiate a spark.
+In a very traditional and process-driven organization she wants her team to lead cross-functional innovation initiatives and has introduced hack days to initiate a spark.
 She was concerned about how to keep momentum after a hack day.
 So she approached me to draw on my experience of helping Global 500 companies create innovation ecosystems.

-Wikipedia: a hackathon (also known as a hack day,hack fest or code fest) is a design sprint-like event in which computer programmers and others involved in software development, including graphic designers,interface designers,project managers, and others, often including domain experts, collaborate intensively on software projects.
+Wikipedia: a hackathon (also known as a hack day hack fest or code fest) is a design sprint-like event in which computer programmers and others involved in software development, including graphic designers, interface designers, project managers, and others, often including domain experts, collaborate intensively on software projects.

 In this company, she wants to use hack days as a way for her technology team to contribute to resolve problems experienced by employees or customers.
-Just the week before, she had organised and facilitated the first hack day.
+Just the week before, she had organized and facilitated the first hack day.

-It was a big success and three self-organised teams had formed on three different ideas that had picked up momentum throughout the day.
+It was a big success and three self-organized teams had formed on three different ideas that had picked up momentum throughout the day.
 Those three ideas were all efficiency innovation.
 They were about improving existing business processes, rather than exploring new products, services or businesses.

 But even though they were still relatively close to current business they were also different enough for the team to be hesitant about the way to progress them further after the hack day.
 And as days passed by, she was growing worried that momentum and energy would be lost and that the hack day would lead to no tangible outcome.